The relative class number one problem for function fields, II: Degree 7

 Since $19 \not\equiv 1 \pmod{5}$, $\alpha-1$ kills the 19-part of $\Delta$.
 In the field $K$, the rational prime $5$ decomposes as $\frakp_1^4 \frakp_2^4$ and $\zeta_5-1$ has positive valuation with respect to both $\frakp_1$ and $\frakp_2$; hence $\alpha-1$ also kills the 5-part of $\Delta$.
 We conclude that $\alpha-1$ kills all of $\Delta$; as in the proof of \cite[Proposition~4.2]{howe2021}, we conclude that $J(C)$ admits an automorphism of order 5 preserving its principal polarization and fixing $J(C_0)$.
 By Torelli, $C$ admits an automorphism of order 5, the quotient by which is a curve whose Jacobian is isogenous to $J(C_0)$.
 From \href{https://www.lmfdb.org/Variety/Abelian/Fq/2/2/a_a}{LMFDB} we see that $J(C_0)$ is the unique Jacobian in its isogeny class, so $C$ is in fact a cyclic degree-5 cover of $C_0$, which by Riemann--Hurwitz must be \'etale.
 (Note that \emph{a posteriori} the 19-part of $\Delta$ is trivial.)
 The map $C \to C_0$ defines an extension of function fields of relative class number 1; by the uniqueness aspect of \cite[Theorem~1.3(c)]{part1}, this leaves only one possible isomorphism class for $C$. \end{proof}

 \begin{remark} Note that the proof of Lemma~\ref{lem:degree 7 cyclic} does not rule out the existence of a curve with the point counts ascribed to $C'$, but which does not cover $C$.
-Similarly, the proof of Lemma~\ref{lem:genus 6 cover} does not rule out the existence of a curve with the point counts ascribed to $C$, but which does not cover $C_0$. \end{remark}
+By contrast, the proof of Lemma~\ref{lem:genus 6 cover} does rule out the existence of a curve with the point counts ascribed to $C$, but which does not cover $C_0$; this situation is more typical of applications of this strategy as described in \cite{howe2021}. \end{remark}